EmmanuelOmonua/COMP3110-line-tracker/report/COMP3110_report.md

 pair_004,3,4,added_line
 ```

+Our ground-truth dataset uses the following mapping types: `unchanged`, `modified`, `added_line`, `deleted`, and `split`.
+We include a small number of `deleted` and `split` examples to demonstrate support for these change patterns.
 This dataset supports both qualitative inspection (looking at pairs) and quantitative evaluation (using precision and recall).

 ---
 ## 📊 4.
 Evaluation Plan